ScilifelabDataCentre/Anubis/README.md

 and unpacking it.
 For simplicity, rename the top directory to `Anubis`.

 It is recommended to set up a virtual environment for Anubis.
-On my development machine, I am using the `virtualenv` system:
+On my development machine, I am using the `virtualenv` system.
+Refer to its documentation.

 ```bash
 $ mkvirtualenv Anubis